Kros-sk/Kros.AspNetCore/src/Kros.AspNetCore/README.md

 You can use `JwtAuthorizationHelper` to generate a Jwt token.

+If you need to use claims from credential token right away, adding `JwtBearerClaimsMiddleware` after `GatewayAuthorizationMiddleware` will add claims from cretential token to httpContext claims.
+To add `JwtBearerClaimsMiddleware` register it's dependencies with `services.AddJwtBearerClaims` and register `app.UseJwtBearerClaims` to the pipeline.

 ## JsonPatchDocumentExtensions

 This package contains extension for mapping JSON patch operations paths from `JsonPatchDocument<TModel>` class to database columns names.